-- a.
-Swine that originate within Indiana do not need a brucellosis test or a pseudorabies test for exhibition in Indiana. - b.
-Swine that originate outside of Indiana do not need a brucellosis test or a pseudorabies test as long as the state of origin is classified as brucellosis AND pseudorabies free by the USDA.
+- d.
+Ear notch - Ear notch must be recorded in the book of record of a purebred registry association - e.
+Tattoo - Tattoo must be registered with a swine registry association. - 3.
+Testing - a.
+Swine that originate within Indiana do not need a brucellosis test or a pseudorabies test for exhibition in Indiana. - Swine that originate outside of Indiana do not need a brucellosis test or a pseudorabies test as long as the state of origin is classified as brucellosis AND pseudorabies free by the USDA.